Dental advice for patients having radiotherapy and chemotherapy for head and neck cancer

 An obturator plate

-The obturator will improve your speech, air flow, and ability to eat.
-It will also reduce the chances of you regurgitating your food (bringing your food back up into your mouth).
+The obturator will improve your speech, air flow, and how you eat.
+It will also reduce the chances of you regurgitating your food.
+Regurgitating is bringing your food back up into your mouth.

-Your obturator will be reviewed regularly and will need to be remade every so often due to changes in the shape of your mouth after your cancer operation.
+The team will regularly review your obturator.
+It will need to be remade every so often, due to changes in the shape of your mouth after your cancer operation.

 How can I protect my teeth during my chemotherapy / radiotherapy treatment?